darrenldl/oali/README.md

 The static binaries of the installer are built via Travis CI using `ocaml/opam2:alpine` Docker image, and should be able to run on Arch Linux live CD without any further setup

 ## Answers to some "Why?" questions

 - Why make an installer to begin with?

-  - Mildly complex FDE setups are really laborious and error prone to set up, and unfortunately you can't really afford human errors during these set ups depending on the nature of installation
+  - Mildly complex FDE setups, especially with LVM, are really laborious and error prone to set up, and unfortunately you can't really afford human errors during these set ups depending on the nature of installation

   - A lot of decisions are based on information processing and very mechanical - no point in having a human devoted to repeating deterministic steps

 - Why not bash?

   - The previous iteration of this installer was written in bash actually (see `laptop/scripts/setup.sh` at [oali-profiles](https://github.com/darrenldl/oali-profiles)), but it only supported one disk layout and always have encryption

   - Adding a lot of decision making code and information handling code to bash code was really tedious and difficult

 - Why OCaml?

   - I know I can do OCaml/Rust reasonably fast, but slow to a crawl with dynamically typed langs

   - Here is mostly a lot of handling of immutable information (e.g. processing of system information), where Rust doesn't carry a significant advantage over OCaml, and the overhead didn't seem worth it to me

 ## Specifics
 #### Answer remembering
 Oali remembers answers to dialogues when appropriate, i.e. for relatively static information like

 - choice of editor

 - hostname

 - encryption parameters

-The answers are stored in `oali-answers` folder in JSON format.
+The answers are stored in `oali_answers` folder in JSON format.
 Each task has its own JSON file with a normalised/santised name.

-In each session, Oali will try to retrieve answers from the folder and the specific JSOn file.
+In each session, Oali will try to retrieve answers from the folder and the specific JSON file.
 Missing files/answers are treated as not being stored.

 #### EFI/BIOS